cbuffalow/BookStore/README.md

 Carson Buffalow |  csbrocket3@gmail.com

-Here are some school projects I have made in Python!
+Here are some projects I have made in Python!